Pilot (Louie): Plot

 Louie C.K. is a divorced middle-aged comedian with two small daughters.
 In his stand-up set, Louie says he is no longer comfortable with anything in life, except from looking after his children.
 He explains how he volunteers at their school, because no other parents do so.

 He volunteers during a field trip to the New York Botanical Garden, which they are travelling to on a school bus.
 A teacher, named Susan (Ashlie Atkinson), thanks Louie for volunteering and they get on the bus.
-The bus driver (William Stephenson) asks Louie where he wishes to go.
-Bewildered, Louie tells him where they are going, but the bus driver does not know the directions.
+The bus driver (William Stephenson) asks Louie where he wishes to go because he doesn't know how to get to the Garden.
 He tells him to go the West Side Highway, while he finds the directions.
-After they set off, Louie phones the New York Botanical Garden and asks for directions from the highway.
+After they set off, Louie phones the Garden and asks for directions from the highway.
 The woman on the phone tells him it is illegal to drive a bus on the West Side Highway.
 They approach a bridge, only just scraping through and breaking a tire, terrifying everybody on board.
 They pull over in Harlem.
-Louie has a conversation with the bus driver, who is reading a newspaper, telling him that he should have more responsibility for his passengers.
-The driver exits the bus and tells Louie to remember that he was responsible for being on the highway in the first place.
-Louie puts the darker-skinned children in the window seats, as they are in a largely black neighborhood, which Susan deems offensive.
-Louie calls his friend, Dimitrio, who sends multiple limousines.
+Louie angrily tells the bus driver he failed and should care about his work, and the driver blames Louie for their predicament and walks off the bus.
+Louie puts the darker-skinned children in the window seats, as they are in a largely black neighborhood, which Susan deems offensive but Louie doesn't care.
+Louie calls his friend, Dimitrio, who sends multiple limousines to bring all the kids home.